ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 details when we will describe Keycloak).
 The client provides three top level pages from which users can perform their operations.
 The `page_home` is the first page that is shown to a user.
-It shows a short description about the app and its content changes slightly depending on whether the user is logged in or not.
-The `page_account` enables a logged in user to see his account details as well as to edit them.
-The `page_assistant` is the most important page as it enables a logged in user to use the Specific Knowledge Assistant.
-There a user can create, edit or delete a chat with a selected LLM.
-The user can then ask questions in this chat and fetch historical questions and answers of existing chats.
+It shows a short description about the app and its content changes slightly depending on whether users are logged in or not.
+The `page_account` enableslogged in users to see their account details as well as to edit them.
+The `page_assistant` is the most important page as it enables logged in users to use the Specific Knowledge Assistant.
+There users can create, edit or delete a chat with a selected LLM.
+Users can then ask questions in this chat and fetch historical questions and answers of existing chats.
 The following diagram shows a high level overviews of `ska_frontend`:

 #figure(
   image("images/ska_frontend.drawio.png", height: 220pt),